 What are the most popular Indian sweets for gifting?

-How long do Indian sweets stay fresh in a gift box?
+How long do Indian sweets typically stay fresh?

-Are there vegan or sugar-free options for Indian sweets gift boxes?
+Are there healthy options available in Indian sweets gift boxes?